-- Amendments to the wording of assessment criteria - Minor updates to the assessment task instructions (including academic honesty and authentication) - Additions to the art-making forms table to broaden the possible choices
+- · Amendments to the wording of assessment criteria - Minor updates to the assessment task instructions (including academic honesty and authentication) - Additions to the art-making forms table to broaden the possible choices.

 The new guide, which will be published on the OCC in February 2017, will affect all visual arts assessments from May 2017 onwards.
-To enable teachers to begin using the updated criteria as soon as possible, a pre-publication draft of the criteria updates for all three assessment tasks will be published on the OCC in September 2016.
+To enable teachers to begin using the updated criteria as soon as possible, a pre-publication draft of the criteria updates for all three assessment tasks is now available on the OCC.